mantis3de/CrawlerKit-docs/docs/getting-started/installation.md

     CrawlerKit ships with assembly definitions (`Mantis3de.CrawlerKit.*`).
 If your own scripts need to call CrawlerKit at runtime, add a reference to the relevant assembly in your `.asmdef`.

 !!! note "Package Manager dependencies"
-    CrawlerKit relies on Unity Package Manager packages (URP, UGUI, TextMeshPro, Input System).
+    Dungeon Crawler Framework relies on Unity Package Manager packages (URP, UGUI, TextMeshPro, Input System).
 These are automatically resolved by Unity during import and are not included in the asset.

 ## Create a URP project

-CrawlerKit is built for the **Universal Render Pipeline**.
+Dungeon Crawler Framework is built for the **Universal Render Pipeline**.
 Before importing the asset, make sure your Unity project uses URP:

 - When creating a new project in Unity Hub, choose the **3D (URP)** template.
 - If your project already exists but uses the Built-in pipeline, you will need to convert it — see Unity's official [URP migration guide](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@latest/index.html) before continuing.

 Once the project is open, create an empty scene (`File → New Scene → Basic (URP)`) and save it as your starting point.
-This ensures the camera and lighting are configured correctly for URP before you wire up CrawlerKit.
+This ensures the camera and lighting are configured correctly for URP before you wire up Dungeon Crawler Framework.

 ## Install the Input System package

-CrawlerKit requires Unity's **New Input System** package.
+Dungeon Crawler Framework requires Unity's **New Input System** package.
 If it is not already installed:

 1. Open **Window → Package Manager**.
 2. Switch the source dropdown to **Unity Registry**.